jnasante/ccew-ios-2016/03-foundation/03-02-collections.markdown

 NSArray *array = @[aDate, aValue, aString];
 ```

-Note that it is not necessary to `nil` terminate an array literal, and in fact doing so will prevent your application from compiling.
+Note that it is not necessary to `nil` terminate an array literal, and in fact doing so will not prevent your application from compiling (but will generate a warning).

 Also note that `nil` and other primitive values cannot appear in an array. `nil` is a primitive, not an object, and arrays can only contain objects.
 Attempting to populate an array with `nil` will result in an exception being thrown and your application crashing.